pycoddiy/git-sandbox/README.md

 13. After completing edits to the README.md document,  run `$ git add README.md`.
 Check the status `$ git status` and then perform the commit.
 Push the branch to the remote `$ git push -u origin improve-readme`.
 Get back to GitHub.

+14. At the top of the GitHub screen you will see the notification saying "**improve-readme** has recent pushes 3 seconds ago" with the button suggesting **Comparing & pull request**.
+Click the button.
+Fill in description and click **Create pull request**.

+15. Perform review of the PR (Pull Request), ask for co-reviewers.
+If everything looks good, merge the PR to `main`.

+16. You can continue edititing README in the `improve-readme` branch as long as you need.
+Regularly create new PRs to get local changes pushed to `main`.